Greer Lankton

 Greer Lankton (April 21, 1958 - November 18, 1996), was an American transgender artist known for creating lifelike sewn dolls that were often modeled on friends or celebrities and posed in elaborate theatrical settings.
-She was a key figure in the East Village art scene of the 1980s in New York.
+She was a key figure in the East Village art scene of the 1980s in Downtown New York City.

 Early life

 Greer Lankton was born in Flint, Michigan, to a Presbyterian minister and his wife.
 It was during her rough childhood as a "feminine boy" that she began creating dolls.
 "It was when I was about ten years old ...
 I used to make dolls out of hollyhocks and all types of flowers.
 Pipe cleaner dolls and things like that.
 I started taking it seriously by the time I went to college when I was 17."
 Lankton was often teased by peers, and on more than one occasion experienced physical harassment.

 Lankton studied at the Art Institute of Chicago and later studied sculpture at the Pratt Institute in New York.
 She changed her name and had gender affirmation surgery at the age of 21, while she was a student at Pratt.
 Lankton's father Bill convinced the church's board to cover Greer's surgery under the church's health insurance.
 She had previously been the subject of a local newspaper article about people transitioning to a new gender.